-a) Misconduct, fraud or serious infringement of the Code of Conduct and other applicable internal rules by an Identified Staff member.

-- b) Regulatory sanctions or judicial convictions due to events that could be attributed to a specific unit or to the staff responsible for such events. - c) Significant failure of risk management committed by the Bank or by a business or risk control unit, to which the willful misconduct or gross negligence of an Identified Staff member contributed. - d) Restatement of the Bank's annual accounts, except where such restatement is due to a change in applicable accounting legislation

-For these purposes, the Bank will compare the performance assessment carried out for the Identified Staff member with the ex post behavior of some of the criteria that contributed to achieve the targets.
+- a.
+Misconduct, fraud or serious infringement of the Code of Conduct and other applicable internal rules by an Identified Staff member. - b.
+Regulatory sanctions or judicial convictions due to events that could be attributed to a specific unit or to the staff responsible for such events. - c.
+Significant failure of risk management committed by the Bank or by a business or risk control unit, to which the willful misconduct or gross negligence of an Identified Staff member contributed. - d.
+Restatement of the Bank's annual accounts, except where such restatement is due to a change in applicable accounting legislation the ex post behavior of some of the criteria that contributed to achieve the targets.
 Both malus and clawback will apply to the Annual Variable Remuneration of the financial year in which the event giving rise to application of the arrangement occurred, and they shall be in force during the entire period of deferral and retention applicable to the Annual Variable Remuneration.